Welcome to today's edition of the Rush 24-7 Podcast.

 Senator Schumer, Senator Clinton, not everybody in America takes mass transit.

-And they don't want to, and they won't.
+And they don't want to and they won't.

-And welcome back.
+Thank you and welcome back.

 Great to be with you, ladies and gentlemen.

-There's some really, really damaging things that are being said out there by people, and they're gonna only get worse.
+There's some really, really damaging things that are being said out there by people, and they're going to only get worse in a moment as the program unfolds.

 Some of these most extreme Looney Tune websites will advance a notion, and it isn't long before I see it being echoed in the mainstream press.